iholloma/crdh/_essays/v01-12-the-two-diseases-are-so-utterly-dissimilar.md

-identification of clusters in order to understand how the public, newspapers, and medical experts made sense of a new threat to public health and sought to communicate this understanding to expert and public audiences...This study also contributes to new perspectives in digital history by examining a situation where a Russian scholar participated in the scientific debate---not as an exotic representative of the Other, but as a highly qualified expert---whose expertise made it worthwhile
+identification of clusters in order to understand how the public, newspapers, and medical experts made sense of a new threat to public health and sought to communicate this understanding to expert and public audiences.
+This study also contributes to new perspectives in digital history by examining a situation where a Russian scholar participated in the scientific debate---not as an exotic representative of the Other, but as a highly qualified expert---whose expertise made it worthwhile